Lock in a competitive fixed rate with one of Australia's largest and most trusted banks

 If you want the certainty of home loan repayments that won't change from month to month, then you may want to consider an ANZ fixed rate home loan.
 ANZ offers the following features on their fixed-rate home loan:

 - Flexibility with repayments.
 Payments can be made weekly, fortnightly or monthly, allowing you to structure your repayments to match your pay.
 In addition, borrowers can make extra repayments above the required minimum mortgage repayment without incurring any fees, provided you stay below the yearly amount (referred to as the tolerance amount).
 The tolerance amount is the lesser of 5% of the loan amount at the start of the fixed rate period, or $5,000.
 This can be a great option if you happen to come across some extra money and would like to reduce your debt.

 - Interest-only repayments.
 The ANZ fixed rate home loan can be used as an interest-only loan for up to 10 years, meaning that you only pay the interest portion of any payment.

 - Split rate.
 An ANZ fixed rate product gives borrowers the option of splitting the loan between a fixed and variable rate.
 This gives you the security of having a fixed rate and the flexibility of having a variable home loan.

 - Full offset facility (for one year fixed rate only).
-If you have a linked ANZ account, you can use this account as a 100% offset account.
-Any funds you have in this account will reduce the mortgage principal, and subsequently any interest charges.
+If you have a linked ANZ account, you can use this account as a 100% offset account, reducing the amount on which interest is calculated.
 This is only available if you fix a rate for one year.

 How to apply

-To find out more about the features of the ANZ fixed home loan, click on the enquire button below.
+To find out more about the features of the ANZ fixed home loan, click on the enquire buttons on this page.